 Iodine has a number of uses in schools, universities and several workplaces.
 Its primary uses are to test for the presence of starch and to serve as a disinfectant.
-It should not be stored with acetylene, ammonia and hydrogen.
+It should not be stored with acetylene, ammonia or hydrogen.

 Water is a compound of two chemical substances – hydrogen and oxygen.
 While it is a very commonly used substance, there are several incompatible chemicals which cannot be stored near water.
 These include, but are not limited to, acetyl chloride, alkaline and alkaline earth metals, barium peroxide, carbides, chromic acid, phosphorous oxychloride, phosphorous pentachloride, phosphorous pentoxide, sulfuric acid and sulfur trioxide.

 Caustic soda (sodium hydroxide) is commonly used in farming to treat feeds.
 It can also be used as a cleaning agent in households, and has several uses within a manufacturing facility.
 Caustic soda should not be stored near any chemical acid in a chemical store.

 Nitric acid has several different purposes but is commonly used in manufacturing and chemical laboratories to etch metal, as well as being a component of explosives and fertilisers.
 Nitric acid should be stored in a chemical store away from substances such as acetone, acetic acid, alcohol, chromic acid, aniline, hydrocyanic acid, hydrogen sulfide and any flammable substances.